-- Take a moment and familiarize yourself with the bearing assemblies and their components. - The side view of the bearing (shown on the right) illustrates where the bearing flange, knurled bearing body, Spirolox[®] lock ring cavity are located.
-Be sure to note that there are no bearing spacers on this application. - Take note of the top end and bottom end of the bearing assembly.
-The top end is the flanged end, and the bottom end is where the Spirolox[®] lock ring cavity is located.
-The bottom end will be pressed into the thrust arm until the flanged end bottoms out, then we'll add a Spirolox[®] lock ring for added security.
+- Take a moment and familiarize yourself with the bearing assemblies and their components. - The side view of the bearing (shown on the right) illustrates where the bearing flange, knurled bearing body, Spirolox® lock ring cavity, and the two bearing spacers are located.
+Be sure to note that the two bearing spacers are the exact same size and length, they are not side specific. - Take note of the top end and bottom end of the bearing assembly.
+The top end is the flanged end, and the bottom end is where the Spirolox® lock ring cavity is located.
+The bottom end will be pressed into the thrust arm until the flanged end bottoms out, then we'll add a Spirolox® lock ring for added security.